bhartl/bio-feedback/README.md

 The general datastructures to handle a specific device is given by the `biofb.hardware.Device` class.
 Each device captures data from several channels which is usually stored/provided in a `numpy` array.
 For a more convenient data-handling of the different channels, each device contains a list of channel objects.
-Each device also is able to perform data-acquisition, which is synchronized in hardware `Setup`.
+Each device also is able to perform data-acquisition using `biofb.pipeline.Receiver` configurations, which is synchronized in hardware `Setup`, or in a `Sample` session.

-*[Note: this is work in progress].*

-The general datastructures to handle a specific channel form a specific device is given by the `biofb.hardware.Channel` class.
+The general datastructures to handle a specific channel from a specific device is given by the `biofb.hardware.Channel` class.
 This class has a link to its associated `Device` and can in that way access the channel-specific device data (which is one numpy array).

 In the sub-package `biofb.hardware.devices`, more specific `Device`-classes are implemented that are related to more specific devices (e.g., Melomind, Bioplux and Unicorn).
 These different device-specific classes allow capturing and handling the device-specific data.

-*[Note: device specific data-file handling works (captured with the respective device-specific third-party software).]*

-*[Note: data-acquisition is still work in progress.]*

 In the sub-package `biofb.hardware.channels`, more specific `Channel`-classes are implemented that are related to more specific bio-sensory channels (e.g., EEG, ECG, EOG, EDA, ...).
 These different channel-specific classes allow task-specific and targeted preprocessing (filtering, stabilizing, etc.) and postprocessing operations (transformations, analysis, feature extraction, quality predictions, etc.).

 *[Note: channel handling works, i.e. each channel of a device can be related to a specific channel class in `biofb.hardware.channels` via labels and class names.]*

-*[Note: channel specific data-handling is work in progress, documentations and literature can be found on the device-specific websites and also in the related `biofb.signal.channel` sub-package, which contains(will contain) implementations of channel specific functionalities.]*
+*[Note: channel specific data-handling using filters, etc., is work in progress, documentations and literature can be found on the device-specific websites and also in the related `biofb.signal.channel` sub-package, which contains(will contain) implementations of channel specific functionalities.]*

+### The `biofb.pipeline` sub-package

+Here, data `Reiceiver` and `Transmitter` classes are implemented that can be used to receive and send data from different bio-sensory devices (data-acquisition that can be used in Python).

+We mainly rely on the open-source [*Lab Streaming Layer*](https://github.com/sccn/labstreaminglayer) and the [pylsl](https://pypi.org/project/pylsl/) package to directly access the data form third party bio-sensory hardware in the `biofb` framework.

+### The `biofb.visialize` sub-package
+Here, data visualization tools are implemented.

+- The `biofb.visialize.DataMonitor` allows to plot (in a non-blocking way) time-series data.

 ### The `biofb.signal` sub-package